AP source: MLB to cut amateur draft from 40 rounds to 5

 Signing bonus pools started in 2012 and limit the amount of money teams can spend.
 Each slot in the first 10 rounds is a signed a value — the range last year was $8,415,300 down to $142,200 -- and each team’s values are added to a form a pool.
 Signing bonuses in the first 10 rounds count against the pool along with the amounts above $125,000 of players selected after the 10th round or who were bypassed in the draft and then signed.

-A team that exceeds it pool is taxed, and a club more than 5% above loses a first-round draft pick the next year -- a threshold never reached.
+A team that exceeds its pool is taxed, and a club more than 5% above loses a first-round draft pick the next year -- a threshold never reached.

+Players turned down a proposal last week that would have kept rounds 6-10 in exchange for cutting their slot values in half.